In a field on the outskirts of Cranborne village, there is a hill, and it has a door….

 - Wrap up warm, bring a cushion & wear sensible shoes!
 A torch might also come in handy!

-- There is no bar on site, and we don’t have a license to sell you alcohol – but we’ll supply something nice instead.
+- There is no bar on site, and we don’t (usually) have a license to sell you alcohol but you can bring your own and well supply hot spiced apple juice in the interval.

 - We have toilets!

-- Wheelchair users can drive up to the venue, but please let us know in advance if you’ll need to do this.
+- Wheelchair users can drive closer to the venue, but please let us know in advance if you’ll need to do this.
 You can call the ATC on 01725 517 618.

 - Shows are unsuitable for under 12s (unless otherwise stated).
-Under 16s must be accompanied by an adult.
+Under 16s must be accompanied by an adult, and may not be left to roam outside the venue while the show is on.

 - The ATC is a no smoking site.